danirus/django-comments-xtd/docs/tutorial.rst

         {% endfor %}

 Now we are ready to send comments.
-If you are logged in in the admin site, your comments won't need to be confirmed by mail.
+If you are logged in the admin site, your comments won't need to be confirmed by mail.
 To test the confirmation URL do logout of the admin interface.
 Bear in mind that :setting:`EMAIL_BACKEND` is set up to send mail messages to the console, so look in the console after you post